-The reader can imply that the day was therefore hot.
+The reader can determine that the day was therefore hot.

 In a third-order description, you describe something by stating its effect but not mentioning the cause by name.

 Our popsicles melted.

 Above, there's ambiguity as to why our popsicles melted.
 But with a bit of imagination, the reader pieces it together.

 However, our sentence isn't very poetic yet.
 To get there, we choose an effect that is unconventional, counterintuitive, or witty:

 Even the bugs were looking for air conditioning.

 This style of writing evokes mental imagery and world-building.
-That's a more evocative and original way to set a scene than writing "the day was hot."
+It's a more evocative and original way to set a scene than "the day was hot."

 Instead of telling us a thing was "terrible," describe it so that we’ll be terrified.

 How you tell your story is a matter of presentation:

-Would analogies, anecdotes, humor, or multimedia help better convey your ideas?
+Would analogies, anecdotes, or multimedia help better convey your ideas?
 If so, consider using them.
-You want your ideas to resonate.
+They can help your ideas resonate.